nginxinc/nginx-azure-workshops/labs/lab4/readme.md

    az aks get-credentials --resource-group $MY_RESOURCEGROUP --name $MY_AKS
    ```

+## Deploy 2nd Kubernetes Cluster with Azure CLI

-4. Open a second Terminal, log into to Azure, and repeat the Steps above for the Second AKS Cluster, this one has 4 nodes and a different name.
+1. Open a second Terminal, log into to Azure, and repeat the Steps above for the Second AKS Cluster, this one has 4 nodes and a different name.

    ```bash
     MY_RESOURCEGROUP=s.dutta